 Since April 2016 an additional 3% stamp duty charge has been imposed on buyers purchasing a second home.
 Irrespective of the circumstances.

 However, following a recent landmark case, buyers purchasing a derelict property could now be exempt from paying this second-home tax.

-A tax tribunal heard earlier this month found in favour of Paul and Nikki Bewley, who had purchased a derelict bungalow in Weston-Super-Mare for £200,000.
+A tax tribunal, heard earlier this year, found in favour of Paul and Nikki Bewley, who had purchased a derelict bungalow in Weston-Super-Mare for £200,000.
 The property was purchased as a buy-to-let investment however the bungalow was riddled with asbestos and in such poor condition that the couple demolished it to build a new home in its place.

 The Bewleys paid the normal rate of £1,500 in stamp duty on purchase in January 2017 mistakenly believing that as the property was uninhabitable they were not liable for the 3% second-home tax.

 HMRC argued that a buyer should be liable for the higher rate of stamp duty if a property was capable of being used as a dwelling in the future and therefore the Bewleys should have paid the additional 3% surcharge of £6,000.

 The tribunal disagreed with HMRC and found in favour of the Bewleys who represented themselves.
 It said that the 3% surcharge should only be levied if the home was suitable for immediate habitation.